-Social proof is any user generated content including reviews, photos, and testimonials that speaks to the quality of your product or service.
-By adding social proof to your homepage, you’re demonstrating to prospective customers that your products and services live up to their promise because you have evidence that real people have purchased your goods and are satisfied.
+Social proof is any user-generated content including reviews, photos, and testimonials that speaks to the quality of your product or service.
+By adding social proof to your landing page, you’re demonstrating to prospective customers that your products and services live up to their promise.
+You have evidence that real people have purchased your goods and are satisfied.

 Words!
-Other than your headline, what information is displayed on your homepage?
-This element of homepage design will depend largely on your industry vertical and the number and types of products and services you sell.
+Other than your headline, what information is displayed on your ecommerce landing page?
+This element of storefront design will depend largely on your industry vertical and the number and types of products and services you sell.

 The footer section of a website contains essential information a customer might need to contact either corporate or support.
 Common elements of a footer include: